House censures Rep. Gosar for violent video in rare rebuke

 "I do not espouse violence toward anyone.
 I never have.
 It was not my purpose to make anyone upset," Gosar said.

-He compared himself to Alexander Hamilton, the nation's first Treasury secretary, celebrated in recent years in a Broadway musical, whose censure vote in the House was defeated: "If I must join Alexander Hamilton, the first person attempted to be censured by this House, so be it, it is done."
+He compared himself to Alexander Hamilton, the nation's first Treasury secretary, celebrated in recent years in a Broadway musical, whose censure vote in Congress was defeated: "If I must join Alexander Hamilton, the first person attempted to be censured by this House, so be it, it is done."

 The decision to censure Gosar, one of the strongest punishments the House can dole out, was just the fourth in nearly 40 years — and just the latest example of the raw tensions that have roiled Congress since the 2020 election and the violent Capitol insurrection that followed.